-Cross-Border Data / Data Localization
+Cross-Border Data Flows

 The rapid and seamless movement of data across borders is essential to the 21st century global economy.
 Cross-border data transfers allow software companies to provide new and innovative services to every sector of the economy – driving growth, enabling the technologies of the future, improving health and safety, and promoting social good.
 BSA supports international data transfer agreements such as the EU US Privacy Shield, data transfer frameworks such as the APEC Cross-Border Privacy Rules, and data transfer provisions in trade agreements.